What we love about Sweden

 Piteå, Luleå and Kalix are the more central areas of the Lapland region and great starting points for adventures both at sea and on land.
 Be sure to spend at least one night in the Arthotel in Tornedalen, located right on the border of Sweden and Finland, and plan some time to hunt for the Northern Lights, go husky dog-sledding, fishing or cross-country skiing in Övertorneå nearby.
 Then head further inland until you reach Harads, where you can stay in the mesmerizing Tree Hotel cabins.
 We recommend the UFO or the 7th room.
 Or continue north and spend a night glamping in the authentic Sami camp of Sapmi Nature.
 Find all these adventures here on booknordics.com.

 Do you think you’ll have time for it all?
 We suspect you might not.
-Welcome to Sweden, all things Scandinavian You’ll want to plan some time.
+Welcome to Sweden and all things Scandinavian.
+You’ll want to plan sometimes.